 Living and working areas are located with maximum access to light above, while sleeping and dining quarters are situated on the level below.
 Geothermal heat exchangers and piped wells tunnel into the foundation of the site, cycling warm and cool air and drawing up (non-drinkable) water for irrigation and graywater uses.

-Still, there is something … boxy about the final product.
-One can see the allusion to trees in the concrete structure, but it feels a little forced and direct.
+Still, there is something a little boxy about the final product, given its organic inspiration.
 Cold concrete and bland tiles add little comfort, and a well-manicured interior lawn is green but somehow sterile.
 For all of its organic systems, the rectilinear shape detracts somewhat from the elegantly environmental concept.
+Add a little more greenery and irregular rounded shapes, and you’d have a beautiful home with a strong biophilic nature.